 Through our analysis, we can see whether students, groups of students and entire classes have mastered their coursework or if they are struggling in specific areas.
-Based on the trends, they will determine whether re-teaching a lesson to an entire classroom, an individual, or tutoring is the best route.
+Based on the trends, they will determine whether re-teaching a lesson to an entire classroom, small group, or individual is the best route.